Cast-El/CastelAPI/README.md

 New features: cache strategy management.
 You can now choose what type of cache to use.

-instanceCache (Default): It should be used for SPA and back-end apps.
+- instanceCache (Default): It should be used for SPA and back-end apps.
-localStorageCache: It should be used for front-end applications without SSR like Vue, React.
-If you want to keep your cache across multiple windows, see: <https://developer.mozilla.org/fr/docs/Web/API/Window/localStorage>
+- localStorageCache: It should be used for front-end applications without SSR like Vue, React.
+If you want to keep your cache across multiple windows, see: [localStorage documentation](https://developer.mozilla.org/fr/docs/Web/API/Window/localStorage)
-sessionStorageCache: It should be used for front-end applications without SSR like Vue, React.
-See: <https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage>
+- sessionStorageCache: It should be used for front-end applications without SSR like Vue, React.
+See: [sessionStorage documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)

 ```typescript
 setCacheStrategy(cacheStrategy: InstanceCache | LocalStorageCache | SessionStorageCache): void